 5.30.2.0 General

 SNPN 5GS deployments are based on the architecture depicted in clause 4.2.3, the architecture for 5GC with untrusted non-3GPP access (Figure 4.2.8.2.1-1) for access to SNPN services via a PLMN (and vice versa) and the additional functionality covered in clause 5.30.2.
 In this Release, direct access to SNPN is specified for 3GPP access only.

+SNPN may support UE access using credentials assigned by a separate entity.
+The UE subscription can be a SNPN or PLMN subscription.
+When the separate entity provides UDM and AUSF, the SNPN is using Nudm Nausf, Nnrf and Npcf services from the separate entity with the limitation that the Session Management procedures (i.e. PDU Sessions) terminate in an SMF in the SNPN.

 Interworking with EPS is not supported for SNPN.
 Also, emergency services are not supported for SNPN.
 Furthermore, roaming is not supported for SNPN, e.g. roaming between SNPNs.
 Handover between SNPNs, between SNPN and PLMN or PNI NPN are not supported.
 CIoT 5GS optimizations are not supported in SNPNs.